-They had four children – Ralph David "R.D."
-Miner, Mary Marlene Hiltabidel, Donna Marie Miner and Francis "Kerwin" Miner.
+Ralph and Leola produced four children – Ralph David "R.D."
+Miner, Mary "Marlene" Hiltabidel, Donna Marie Miner and Francis "Kerwin" Miner.

 Ralph and his elder brother Frank began working for the family of Pittsburgh department store owner Edgar J. Kaufmann Sr. in the 1930s, later becoming full time.
 This work primarily involved maintenance projects at the Kaufmanns' weekend retreat, Fallingwater, located at Bear Run, Fayette County.

 Leola was active in their Indian Creek Baptist Church.
 Said the Connellsville Daily Courier, "she was a member of the American Baptist Women's Ministry, served as a former pianist and was a past Sunday School teacher and Cradle Roll Superintendent.
 She had a passion for the missions and missionary works of the church."